Ralim/IronOS/Documentation/GettingStarted.md

 Simply picking up or moving the iron will wake it back up into soldering mode.
 You can also press any button and this will also wake the iron up.

 #### Optional Hall Effect Feature (Pinecil only):
 Pinecil has an unpopulated footprint (U14) for a hall effect sensor (Si7210-B-00-IV).
-Adding the sensor and placing a neodymium magnet on the holder stand will trigger Pinecil to sleep after it enters the stand, and Zzzz will appear on the screen.
-The magnet is positioned on the stand in proximity to the sensor which then activates one of 10 user defined settings (0=off, 1=lowest sensitivity, 9=highest sensitivity).
+Adding the sensor and placing a neodymium magnet on the holder stand will trigger Pinecil to sleep after it enters the stand, and Zzzz will appear on-screen.
+The magnet is positioned on the stand in proximity to the sensor/handle which then activates one of 10 user defined settings (0=off, 1=lowest sensitivity, 9=highest sensitivity).
 Read the Hall Sensor document for [details on installation](/Documentation/HallSensor.md).

 ### Idle Shutdown